icopy-site/awesome/docs/awesome/awesome-bitcoin.md

 * [btctxstore](https://github.com/F483/btctxstore) - Simple library to store/retrieve information in bitcoin transactions using OP_RETURN.
 * [pybitcointools](https://github.com/vbuterin/pybitcointools) - Python library for Bitcoin signatures and transactions from Vitalik Buterin.
 Project discontinued.
 * [pycoin](https://github.com/richardkiss/pycoin) - Python library for Bitcoin keys, signatures, transactions.
 Includes full VM implementation and tools for manipulating keys (ku) and transactions (tx).
 * [bitcoin_tools](https://github.com/sr-gi/bitcoin_tools) - Python library for building and analyzing transactions and scripts (both standard and custom).
 Comes along with a UTXO set analysis tool.
 Includes several examples and exhaustive documentation.
+* [oogway](https://github.com/merwane/oogway) - A secure Bitcoin utility library for Python.

 ## Java Libraries
 > Note that you can also use [Scala libraries](#scala-libraries) in Java.